Slab Leak Repair

 If the cause of leakage is in a pipe under costly flooring or other fixtures, it may be less expensive for a repairman to redirect existing water lines rather than remove the pipes directly.
 The pipe that is not working may just be simply left under the floor, but no water will flow through it.

-Your homeowner's policy may cover the cost of digging up a leaking pipe and repairing the damage done to your home's foundation by a slab leak, but the cost of replacing the pipe may have to come out of your pocket.
-Homeowner's insurance is also unlikely to cover any water damage from a slab leak not repaired right away.
-When a slab leak is spotted, immediately call a professional to fix the leak before it causes damage beyond repair.
+Your homeowner’s policy may cover the cost of digging up a leaking pipe and repairing the damage done to your home’s foundation by a slab leak, but the cost of replacing the pipe may have to come out of your pocket.
+Homeowner’s insurance is also unlikely to cover any water damage from a slab leak not repaired right away.
+When a slab leak is spotted, give us a call a right away so that we can send a skilled slab leak repair professional to fix the leak before it causes damage beyond repair.